 Compare prices with our partners at Assured Futures

 What is mortgage protection insurance, what do the different products cover and what are the costs?
 We look across the board at mortgage and income protection and set out what you need to know to protect you, your family and your home.

-- There are a number of different products that are sometimes loosely referred to as “mortgage protection,” which include mortgage payment protection insurance (MPPI) and income protection.
+- There are a number of different products that are sometimes loosely referred to as “mortgage protection insurance” which include mortgage payment protection insurance (MPPI) and income protection.

-- Different types of policy are designed to cover your repayments or replace your income if you suffer an accident, illness or unemployment.
+- Different types of policies are designed to cover your repayments or replace your income if you suffer an accident, illness or unemployment.

 - Alongside these products that help cover your bills if you face a loss of income during your lifetime, there is life insurance, which could be used to pay off your mortgage if you were to die leaving a partner or children behind.
 See our full guide on life insurance for more detail.

-What are the different types of mortgage protection?
+What are the different types of mortgage protection insurance?

 - Mortgage payment protection insurance (MPPI) will cover your loan repayments for a set period of up to two years if you lose your job or have an accident or illness which leaves you unable to work.